rward/robocode-raw-zero/README.md

 ----------------------------------------------------------

 Once you have completed the above steps, you are ready to use this project for your own development.
 To do this:
-  * Duplicate the robocode-pmj-dacruzer directory, and rename it with your own robot's name.
+  * Duplicate the robocode-pmj-zero directory, and rename it with your own robot's name.
   * Edit the POM file, and change the top lines to correspond to your own robot name.
   * Import the project (as a Maven project) into Eclipse.
-  * In Eclipse, select the project (robocode-pmj-dacruzer), then right-click and Refactor | Rename to rename the project to your own robot name.
+  * In Eclipse, select the project (robocode-pmj-zero), then right-click and Refactor | Rename to rename the project to your own robot name.

 8. Quality assurance
 --------------------

-The 'quality-assurance' branch extends the Maven POM file with additional plugins to support invocation of Checkstyle, PMD, FindBugs, and Jacoco.
+The 'quality-assurance' branch extends the Maven POM file with additional plugins to support invocation of Checkstyle, raw, FindBugs, and Jacoco.

 Checkstyle
 **********